CRO Strategy Beginner

 • Where do they pause or show hesitation in the buying flow?

-Hotjar and Microsoft Clarity both provide free session recording tools.
+Microsoft Clarity and Hotjar both provide free tools.
 Watching 20–30 sessions for your highest-intent visitors (those who visited pricing + returned) reveals journey patterns that analytics cannot.

 The CRO Implication: Optimize for Stage, Not Just Page